Class of 2021

 At 16, Augustine left his family and home in Chicago to pursue Chinese studies.
 He enrolled as the first Western student at a Shanghai boarding school where he helped his Chinese classmates write a school constitution, create the school’s first student council, and propose the “student voice” position to which he was later elected.
 He combined his passion for service and foreign cultures by co-founding an organization that tutors local Chinese university students in English.
 He was captain of his school’s basketball team and a member of the swim, soccer, and track teams.
 Augustine was named co-valedictorian of his graduating class.
 Keenly interested in technology and science, he co-founded his school’s robotics team and placed first in Tongji University’s Hack-a-thon.
 Back home in Illinois, he also spent a summer researching melanoma antigens through Loyola Medical Center.

-- Areas of Study: Biological Sciences
+- Areas of Study: English

 - Hometown: Modesto, CA